iandouglas/ini-to-cardcannon/_output/book_club/stories.md

 As a Visitor,
 When I visit a book's show page,
+I see the following book information:
+- the book title
+- the author(s) who wrote the book
-I see the book title, the author(s) and the number of pages in the book.
+- the number of pages in the book
+- the year the book was published
+- a large image of the book cover

 I also see a list of reviews for that book.
 Each review will have a title and user, a numeric rating from 1 to 5, and text for the review itself, and all content must be present for each review.